carpentries-incubator/jekyll-pages-novice/_episodes/starting-jekyll.md

 If you were keeping an eye on the GitHub repository page until now, you may have noticed a yellow circle visible when the website is still being processed and a green check mark (✓) when successful.
-You may have also noticed that in the same location there is now a red cross next to the commit message (❌).
+You may have also noticed that in the same location there is now a red cross/X next to the commit message (❌).

 This indicates that something went wrong with our Jekyll build process.